jennajones12/atlas-AirBnB_clone_v2/README.md

 ```
 (hbnb)
 ```
-*   **This prompt designates you are in the "HBnB" console.
+*   This prompt designates you are in the "HBnB" console.
-    There are a variety of commands available within the console program.**
+    There are a variety of commands available within the console program.

 <center> <h1>Usage</h1> </center>

-## Commands
+### Commands

 ### Primary Syntax
+---
 #### 1. Create
 ###### Creates an instance based on a given class.